 Set yourself a challenge

 This is what worked for me.
-I set myself A two weeks daily challenge where I just do it and then decide after if I would continue.
-Setting a timeframe will avoid you procrastinating it.
+I set myself A two weeks daily challenge where I just did it and then decided after if I would continue.
+Setting a timeframe will avoid procrastination.
 Take it as an experiment and be curious, notice how your practice affects you.
 Then decide for yourself.
 Being mindlessly consistent will help you make a habit out of it.
-It helps if you do at the same time in the same place everyday at first.
-You’ll know that you just have to do it, no need to think about it.
+It helps if you practice at the same time in the same place everyday at first.
 Don’t beat yourself up too much about missing a day.
 You can still start over the day after.

 Use an app